perkowitz/issho/doc/hachi/modules/seq.md

     - Randomizing an octave button will set that octave value and blur the octave for the currently selected step.
 - In the control view:
     - Randomizing a track will select the track and generate values for each step in the track.
-    - Randomizing a step will blur it.
+    - Randomizing a step will select the step and blur it.

 ## Settings View